mittwald/typo3-varnishcache/Documentation/Administrator/Varnish/Index.rst

 ------------------

-If the extension is configured properly and ESI support is enabled in your Varnish configuration, Varnish will output uncached by fetching the content through a HTTP request.
+If the extension is configured properly and ESI support is enabled in your Varnish configuration, Varnish will output content elements makred as "Exclude from cache and use ESI-Tag" by fetching the content through a HTTP request.

 .. important::